 Meanwhile, make the dark brown sugar cream.
 Soak the gelatine in cold water until it has softened.
 Gently heat the milk, soft brown sugar and cream together in a small saucepan until the sugar has dissolved, then increase the heat, bring to the boil and boil for 1 minute.
 Remove from the heat.
 Squeeze the gelatine gently to remove the excess water, then add the gelatine to the hot milk mixture and stir until dissolved.
 Pass the mixture through a fine sieve, then pour it into a cream whipper.
-Charge with 2 gas pellets, shake vigorously, then refrigerate for 4 hours so that the mixture thickens.
+Secure the lid, charge with 2 gas pellets, shake vigorously, then refrigerate for 4 hours so that the mixture thickens.

 While the cream is chilling, make the molasses-roasted pineapple.
 Preheat the oven to 200°C/Gas Mark 6.